'Game Of Thrones' Finale Leaves Out A Huge Storyline From The Books

 Final warning before huge spoilers.

-While the ending shots of season 4 showed Arya Stark sailing away on a ship, many diehard fans of the book thought they may see the return of a favorite character teased.
+While the ending shots of season 4 showed Arya Stark sailing away on a ship, many diehard fans of the book thought they may see the return of a favourite character teased.

 In season 3, Catelyn Stark was murdered alongside her son Robb and his pregnant wife.